 Dubai is one of the seven emirates that make up the United Arab Emirates.
-Located on southeast coast of the Persian Gulf and is the capital of the Emirate of Dubai.
-Dubai is growing as global city and business hub of the Middle East and have won to host World Expo 2020.
+Located on the southeast coast of the Persian Gulf and is the capital of the Emirate of Dubai.
+Dubai is growing as global city and business hub of the Middle East and has won to host World Expo 2020.

 The local currency is the dirham, which is pegged to the dollar at Dhs 3.67.
 Dubai is divided into two parts – Deira on the northern side and Bur Dubai to the south, as well as the top tourist destination of Jumeirah.

 Burj Khalifa is the world’s tallest building at 829.8 m (2,722 ft).
 The Burj Khalifa’s design is derived from the patterning systems embodied in Islamic architecture, with the triple-lobed footprint of the building based on an abstracted version of the desert flower hymenocallis which is native to the Dubai region.

 The Y-shaped tripartite floor geometry is designed to optimize residential and hotel space.
 An innovative buttressed central core and wings are used to support the height of the building.
 Although this design was derived from Tower Palace III, the Burj Khalifa’s central core houses all vertical transportation with the exception of egress stairs within each of the wings.
 The structure also features a cladding system which is designed to withstand Dubai’s hot summer temperatures.
 It contains a total of 57 elevators and 8 escalators.